lightning/bolts/10-dns-bootstrap.md

 This MAY result in an empty reply, with the actual result in the extra section, and clients MUST handle it accordingly.
 The domain name returned in an `A` or `AAAA` reply MUST match the virtual hostname from the query in order not to be dropped by intermediate resolvers.

+## Policies

+The DNS seed MUST NOT return replies with a TTL lower than 60 seconds.
+The DNS seed MAY filter nodes from its local views for various reasons, including faulty nodes, flaky nodes, or spam prevention.
+Replies to random queries, i.e., queries to the seed root domain and the `_nodes._tcp.` alias for `SRV` queries, MUST be random samples from the set of all known good nodes and MUST NOT be biased.

 ## Examples